 All study abroad students are required to possess adequate international health insurance for the duration of their program.
 If you plan to travel abroad prior to or following your program, you are encouraged to obtain insurance for those periods as well.
 You are required to maintain your domestic insurance in the United States and should not terminate your existing coverage.

 Your coverage should be comparable to what’s required for study at HPU and must include emergency medical evacuation and repatriation.
+Review an example of international insurance provided by iNext to see if your private insurance is comparable.

 Visit the U.S. Department of State’s website for a list of travel medical insurance providers.